 - Photo lab technician

 #2.
-Horticulture, with a Floriculture concentration
+Horticulture with a Horticulture Therapy concentration

-Potential careers for Floriculture students include:
+Potential careers for Horticulture Therapy students include:

 #3.
 Ethnic Studies